Most Influential Asians and Pacific Islanders in Computer Science

 Jeffrey Chuan Chu

 A pioneering computer engineer and leader in the field, Jeffrey Chuan Chu was born in Tianjin, China, in 1919.
-One of the most prominent Asian computer scientists, he attended college at the University of Shanghai.
+One of the most prominent API computer scientists, he attended college at the University of Shanghai.
 Chu moved to the U.S. to finish his degree after China entered into war with Japan.

 While studying electrical engineering at Penn in the 1940s, he worked on the engineering team that helped create the first electronic computer: the Electronic Numerical Integrator.
 Chu continued to make improved versions of this computer through the 1950s.